bergthor13/VolvoCarGPS/README.md

 |2015-04-24T15:12:10.0Z|61.04317474365234|-17.96687889099121|22.50|3.44|
 |2015-04-24T15:12:10.0Z|61.04317474365234|-17.96687889099121|22.50|NULL|

+This should have been a table.
+Oh well.
+I will fix this later today.

 To convert this file to a GPX file, you can use the code in the CSV_to_GPX folder.
 This is not a final version, so use at your own risk! :)